 The Burgman range has been around since 1998 so there should be no issues with reliability.
 However, previous models have suffered from problems with corrosion, so maintenance through winter months is key.

-We've got two Suzuki Burgman 400 owners' reviews on the site, with an overall score of 4 out of 5 stars.
+We've got three Suzuki Burgman 400 owners' reviews on the site, with an overall score of 4.3 out of 5 stars.
 There are a few tips there for luggage and equipment add-ons, too.

 Value vs rivalsNext up: Equipment